mulderp/mulderp.github.com/_posts/2013-09-29-Learning-From-Cinema-Websites.md

 ---
 layout: post
-title: Learning from Cinema Websites
+title: Learning from a Cinema Website
 tags: Interfaces
 ---
 I just received a marketing flyer of the [Nielsen Norman Group](http://www.nngroup.com/).
 It talks about design for small screens and usability of mobile applications (some background information is also shown [here](http://www.nngroup.com/articles/)).